oleiade/trousseau/README.md

 *Trousseau can be useful to you when it comes to*:

-* **Store** sensitive data: Your brand new shinny infrastructure surely relies on many certificates and private keys of different kinds: ssl, rsa, gpg, ... *Trousseau* provides a simple and fine-tuned way to store their content in a single file that you can safely version using your favorite cvs.
+* **Store** sensitive data: Your brand new shiny infrastructure surely relies on many certificates and private keys of different kinds: ssl, rsa, gpg, ... *Trousseau* provides a simple and fine-tuned way to store their content in a single file that you can safely version using your favorite cvs.
 No more plain certificates and keys in your repositories and configuration files.
-* **Share** passwords, keys and other critical data with coworkers and servers in your cluster in a safe maneer. *Trousseau* encrypts its content for the specific recipient you provide it.
-Only the recipient you intend will be able to import and read-write the *Trousseau* store content. *Trousseau* proved itself to be a great way to share some services passwords with your coworkers too!
+* **Share** passwords, keys and other critical data with co-workers and servers in your cluster in a safe manner. *Trousseau* encrypts its content for the specific recipient you provide it.
+Only the recipient you intend will be able to import and read-write the *Trousseau* store content. *Trousseau* proved itself to be a great way to share some services passwords with your co-workers too!
 * **Deploy** keys to your servers in a safe and normative way.
-Encrypt the trousseau store for every servers selectively.
+Encrypt the trousseau store for each server selectively.

 <div class="subsection-break"></div>
 #### For the common users